Skip to Content

 Recipe Notes

-• Keep covered in the fridge for up to 4 days.
+• Store leftovers in an airtight container in the fridge for up to 5 days.

 • **Elmlea plant double cream can be substituted for any other whippable vegan cream such as Schlagfix or Silk.
-A few readers have reported good success with Oatly.
+A few readers have reported success with Oatly.

 Nutrition Facts